Skip to content

 }

-You can notice that it has opinionated way of marshalling and unmarshalling your union type.
-It uses $type field to store type information, and then store actual data in separate field, with corresponding name.
+You can notice that it has an opinionated way of marshalling and unmarshalling your union type.
+It uses the $type field to store type information, and then stores the actual data in a separate field with the corresponding name.

-You can read more about it in Marshaling union in JSON section.
+You can read more about it in the Marshaling union in JSON section.